enlore/hca-conf-2016/README.md

 * Install [NodeJS](https://nodejs.org/en/)
-* Run `npm install -g mocha` at your command line (this command requires admin privilegeas)
+* Run `npm install -g mocha` at your command line (this command requires admin privileges)
 * Clone this repo
 * `cd` into the folder of this repo
 * run `npm install` from within the folder of this repo
 * run `mocha -w` from within the folder of this repo and watch the tests pass
-* follow along with my as I break tests and fiddle with things
+* follow along with me as I break tests and fiddle with things
 * fiddle with things yourself